-Questions frequently asked on our support platform will be reported and answered here.
+Frequently asked questions on our support platform will be reported and answered here.

 Feel free to ask any help you may need as much as give us any feedbacks on our commercial support platform.

-The main reason is that if your Map 4 server start requiring a lot of resources (because many users are connected or your Broker is sending a lot of events for instance), it will not put in danger your Central, Engine and Broker.
+The main reason is that if your Centreon Map server start requiring a lot of resources (because many users are connected or your Broker is sending a lot of events for instance), it will not affect your Central server performance.

-When you add a new resource to your Centreon, it’s automatically displayed and accessible in Map 4, in the ‘Resources’ panel.
+Yes, when you add a new resource to your Centreon, it’s automatically displayed and accessible in Centreon Map desktop client, in the ‘Resources’ panel.

 We did that so you can already start making your views before starting the monitoring.
-By doing so, you can prepare all your monitoring environment and, when you deploy your configuration, you already have fully functionnal monitoring from Map 4.
+By doing so, you can prepare all your monitoring environment and, when you deploy your configuration, you already have fully functionnal monitoring from Centreon Map.

 Centreon Map web client is not responsive but you can access all your views from a mobile device by using the web client.
+The rendering will be perfectible but it will work.
 Whether you are using an Android, an IPhone, a Blackberry or a Windows phone device, you can access them as long as your device has a web browser.

-However, your mobile device must have access to your Map 4 server on the port used by your Map 4 server (8080 for classic configuration, 8443 for secured configuration).
-If not, you will have an authentication error displayed on the Map 4 web client.
+However, your mobile device must have access to your Centreon Map server on the port used by your Centreon Map server (8080 for classic configuration, 8443 for secured configuration).
+If not, you will have an authentication error displayed on the web client.

-By default your Map 4 server is listening and sending information through the port 8080.
+By default your Centreon Map server is listening and sending information through the port 8080.
 If you have set the SSL (cf SSL configuration with a recognized key) the port is 8443.

 You can change this port (if, for instance, you have a firewall on your network blocking these ports).